 Located underground near Hagia Sophia, the Basilica Cistern also dates back to the 6th century A.D., though it was initially constructed as a cathedral even earlier, in the 3rd and 4th centuries.

-The largest of hundreds of subterranean cisterns under Istanbul, it was used to provide water filtration for nearby palaces.
+The largest of hundreds of underground cisterns under Istanbul was used to provide water filtration for nearby palaces.

-Schools of fish can be seen in the shallow waters, and there are two particular columns of interest which feature the head of Medusa at their base.
+You can see schools of fish in the shallow waters, and two particular columns of interest feature the head of Medusa at their base.

 10. The Topkapi Palace and Harem